BLIS Extension Recipes¶

 sim/bundle.go: add"your-backend": truetovalidLatencyBackendsmap. - Register in

 NewLatencyModelfactory insim/latency/latency.go: add acasebranch in theswitch hw.Backendblock.
-The backend string (e.g.,"trained-roofline") is set by the--latency-modelCLI flag and stored inModelHardwareConfig.Backend.
+The backend string (e.g.,"trained-physics") is set by the--latency-modelCLI flag and stored inModelHardwareConfig.Backend.
 The factory signature isNewLatencyModel(LatencyCoeffs, ModelHardwareConfig). - Add CLI wiring (if needed) in

 cmd/root.go: add a loading block for your backend's coefficients fromdefaults.yaml.
 If your backend needs a custom defaults section, add a struct tocmd/default_config.go. - Add behavioral tests in